anjsimmo/haskell-book-sandbox/tictactoe/README.md

 # Tic-Tac-Toe

 An AI to play Tic-Tac-Toe.
-The AI brute-force searches the entire game tree, so give it a minute to respond.
+Also plays Connect4 and Chess (work in progress).

 ```
 stack runghc Main.hs